Are the events that surface during age regression real?

 Children are wonderfully imaginative and creative.
-Because the Subconscious Mind is the Child Mind it does not make a distinction between real and imagined.
-So a great deal of learning in childhood has no basis in truth or fact.
+Because the Subconscious Mind is the Child Mind, it does not make a distinction between real and imagined.
+As a result, a great deal of learning in childhood has no basis in truth or fact.

 The Child lives in a world of imagination where Santa Claus and the Easter Bunny are real.
 The Subconscious Mind doesn’t think or reason.
-And it does not have the ability to distinguish between a real and imagined threat.
+It does not have the ability to distinguish between a real and imagined threat.
 It simply generates a response based on a perception.

 Dissociation is a learned response that many people will continue into adulthood by escaping through things like: